mf2vec-dev/mf2ff/README.md

 - The support of `cull` commands is limited.
 - Ligature commands\
   Only `:`, `::`, `kern`, `skipto` as well as the ligature operators `=:`, `|=:`, `=:|` and `|=:|` are supported.
 The ligtable command ignores `>` in operators.
 Moreover, the operator `||:` is not supported.
-- Nether `charlist` nor `extensible` commands are supported yet.
+- Neither `charlist` nor `extensible` commands are supported yet.
 - picture type test\
   The `picture` keyword has to be redefined to initialize the picture variables as a FontForge vector layer.
 As METAFONT uses the type keywords for both, variable declaration and type test in boolean expressions, the `picture` keyword cannot be used to test if a variable is of type `picture`.
 - System of equations of picture variables\
   METAFONT's pictures can be interpreted as arrays representing the value of the pixels*.
 A system of equations of these pictures can be solved by solving systems of equations for each and every pixel.
 This method cannot be transferred to vector graphics.
 Therefore systems of equations of pictures are not supported, but simple assignments and assignment-like equations should work fine.\
   \* However, METAFONT stores picture variables by storing the difference between successive pixels.
 - Pen and path types are the same\
   In fact, every pen variable is a path variable.
 Therefore, commands like `makepen` and `makepath` have no effect.
-Pens and path cannot be distinguished using `pen` or `path` in a boolean expression.
+Pens and paths cannot be distinguished using `pen` or `path` in a boolean expression.
 There is a option `is_type` that introduces `is_pen` or `is_path` which might help you to circumvent this problem.
 - nested conditions or loops inside of `ligtable` and `fontdimen`\
   In some situations, `mf2ff` needs to redefine the colon (`:`).
 This may cause problems in processing multiple nested `if`...(`elseif`)...(`end`)...`fi` and/or `for`/`forsuffixes`/`forever`...`endfor` inside of commands that use the colon in their own syntax, i.e. `ligtable` and `fontdimen`.
 - `charlist` and `extensible`
 - FontForge sometimes hangs\
   FontForge hangs in certain situations while stroking a contour.
 So far, no particular trigger has been identified.
 This may be a bug in FontForge.
 - FontForge sometimes raises errors\
-  FontForge raises errors in certain situations while processing cull commands or addto commands with a pen.
-Nevertheless, the results—especially those of cull commands—often seem to be ok.
+  FontForge raises errors in certain situations while processing `cull` commands or `addto` commands with a pen.
+Nevertheless, the results—especially those of `cull` commands—often seem to be ok.
 This may be a bug in FontForge.
 The errors are hardcoded in FontForge so they cannot be caught or suppressed.

 ## Troubleshooting
 There are a few things, that might help.
 Keep in mind that I don't understand them 100%: